 At this time, eight states recognize common law marriages, and eight additional states that previously recognized these marriages and honored common law marriages entered into before a certain date.

 The above guidelines provide a pretty comprehensive answer to the question, “What is common law marriage?”
-Common law marriages are an alternative to marriage, as they provide many of the same benefits but do not require a marriage license or a formal marriage ceremony.
+Common law marriages are an alternative to marriage, as there are almost the same benefits of common law marriage as the actual marriage but these do not require a marriage license or a formal marriage ceremony.

 Most states no longer recognize this form of marriage.
 If you and your partner split up, you’re at risk of losing your assets should your partner deny that a marriage existed or if you are unable to prove that such a marriage existed.